thruston/python-tabulate/README.md

 which you might find more convenient.

-Note that you should use lower case letters only to refer to each column value.
-If you use an upper case letter, `A`, `B`, etc, it will be replaced by the cumulative sum of the corresponding column, in other words the sum of the values in the column from the top of the table to the current row.
-So given

-    First   1
-    Second  2
-    Third   3

-`arr abB` gives you,

-    First   1  1
-    Second  2  3
-    Third   3  6
+You can also use "?" in a formula to get a random number, but you can't use "." or ";" because it makes a mess of the parsing.
+If you want the current row number or the total number of rows use the pre-defined variables `row_count` and `rows` in your formula.

-There are also some very simple date routines included.  `base` returns the number of days since 1 Jan in the year 1 (assuming the Gregorian calendar extended backwards).
-The argument should be blank for today, or in the form `yyyy-mm-dd`.  `date` does the opposite: given a number that represents the number of days since the year dot, it returns the date in `yyyy-mm-dd` form.
+There are also some simple date routines included.  `base` returns the number of days since 1 Jan in the year 1 (assuming the Gregorian calendar extended backwards).
+The argument should be blank for today, or some recognisable form of a date.  `date` does the opposite: given a number that represents the number of days since the year dot, it returns the date in `yyyy-mm-dd` form.
 There's also `dow` which takes a date and returns the day of the week, as a three letter string.

 So given a table with a column of dates, like this